a-cosmic-jaw/Qabalah-Quest/README.md

 # Qabalah-Quest
-A spiritual protocol to fill your handbook with some heard earned love!
+A spiritual protocol to fill your handbook with some hard earned love!